hfoley2013/reading-notes/Continuing_Education/aws_cloud_practitioner/storage_and_databases.md

 In **file storage**, multiple clients (such as users, applications, servers, and so on) can access data that is stored in shared file folders.
 In this approach, a storage server uses block storage with a local file system to organize files.
 Clients access data through file paths.

-Compared to block storage and object storage, file storage is ideal for use cases in which a large number of services and resources need to access the same data at the same time.
+Compared to block storage and object storage, file storage is **ideal for use cases in which a large number of services and resources need to access the same data at the same time.**

 [Amazon Elastic File System (Amazon EFS)](https://aws.amazon.com/efs/) is a scalable file system used with AWS Cloud services and on-premises resources.
-As you add and remove files, Amazon EFS grows and shrinks automatically.
+As you add and remove files, **Amazon EFS grows and shrinks automatically**.
 It can scale on demand to petabytes without disrupting applications.

 **Comparing Amazon EBS and Amazon EFS**

 **Amazon EBS**

 * An Amazon EBS volume stores data in a single Availability Zone.
-* To attach an Amazon EC2 instance to an EBS volume, both the Amazon EC2 instance and the EBS volume must reside within the same Availability Zone.
+* To attach an Amazon EC2 instance to an EBS volume, both the Amazon EC2 instance and the EBS volume ***must* reside within the same Availability Zone.**

 **Amazon EFS**

-* Amazon EFS is a regional service.
+* Amazon EFS is a **regional service**.
 It stores data in and across multiple Availability Zones.
-* The duplicate storage enables you to access data concurrently from all the Availability Zones in the Region where a file system is located.
+* The duplicate storage enables you to **access data *concurrently* from *all* the Availability Zones in the Region** where a file system is located.
 Additionally, on-premises servers can access Amazon EFS using AWS Direct Connect.

 ### Amazon Relational Database Service (Amazon RDS)